zeropoolnetwork/sharded-storage-docs/article/mining-attack-on-ethstorage.md

 | reference | 1 | $A$ | 1 |
 | attacker | 1 | $\chi A$ | $\chi$ |

-- The reference miner's cost is set to 1 as a baseline for comparison.
+- The reference miner's cost of purchasing one unit of hardware is set to 1 as a baseline; this is without loss of generality as we normalize other values with respect to this, eliminating a free variable.
-- $A \sim 1$ represents the maintenance cost (energy consumption) for the reference miner, which is assumed to be close to 1 for simplicity.
+- $A \sim 1$ represents the maintenance cost (energy consumption) per time unit for the reference miner, which is assumed to be close to 1 for simplicity.
-- The reference miner's throughput is also set to 1 for easy comparison.
+- The reference miner's throughput is also normalized to 1.
-- The attacker's cost is set to 1 because we are normalizing the values by the cost.
+- The attacker's cost is set to 1, assuming that one unit of attacker's hardware has the same cost as that of a reference miner.
+This is a conservative estimate, since one unit of attacker's hardware is assumed to be less efficient than that of a reference miner.
-- The attacker's maintenance cost is $\chi A$, where $\chi$ represents the throughput advantage of the attacker.
+- The attacker's maintenance cost is $\chi A$, where $\chi > 1$ represents the throughput advantage of the attacker.
 This is because the attacker's memory size is smaller, but the energy consumption per unit of memory remains the same.
 - The attacker's throughput is $\chi$, reflecting their advantage in terms of throughput per unit cost.

 To compare the total cost efficiency, we calculate the throughput per unit of total cost (cost + maintenance) for both the reference miner and the attacker: